Human rights in South Ossetia: Georgian oblast

 The Red Army invasion ended the Democratic Republic of Georgia.
 North and South Ossetia were incorporated by the Soviet Union as separate regions.
 North Ossetia was an oblast of the Russian Soviet Federative Socialist Republic from 1924 to 1936, and became an autonomous republic within the RSFSR in 1936.
 South Ossetia was an oblast of the Georgian Soviet Socialist Republic.
 Although Russian and Georgian were official languages, the Ossetians were permitted to use their language (including in schools).
 Several unsuccessful attempts were made during the 1920s to unify North and South Ossetia, and Georgia's intention to control both regions was rejected.

 1990s unrest

 The communist South Ossetian authorities declared sovereignty on 20 September 1990 as part of the USSR.
 Tensions increased, with ethnic Georgians believing that they were being dispossessed.
 Georgian president Zviad Gamsakhurdia removed South Ossetian autonomy, declaring a state of emergency which intensified South Ossetian demands for unification with North Ossetia.
 The strained relations bred a rapid increase in nationalist militias.
 Georgian police entered Tskhinvali (the South Ossetian capital) on 5 January 1991, beginning the 1991–1992 South Ossetia War.
 War crimes were committed by both sides; over 250 people were killed, and at least 485 were wounded.

-Russian President Boris Yeltsin and the 1992 election of Eduard Shevardnadze as president of Georgia encouraged a more harmonious relationship between the ethnic groups.
-The Dagomys agreements endorsed a joint peacekeeping force in the conflict zone to stabilise and monitor conditions and the Joint Control Commission for Georgian–Ossetian Conflict Resolution oversaw the region's peacekeeping forces.
-Russia's role in peacekeeping was solidified by a 1994 agreement.
-South Ossetia withdrew its resolution to leave Georgia, and a quadruple peacekeeping force (Georgia, Russia, and North and South Ossetia) was in operation.
-Lyudvig Chibirov was elected as the first president of South Ossetia in November 1996, and further agreements were signed between Georgia and Russia to restore South Ossetia's economy and accommodate returning refugees.